Skip to content

 Location

 It is also important to note that most standard homeowners insurance policies do not include coverage for floods or earthquakes, so it is recommended to secure additional coverage from an insurance company for these perils if you live in a high-risk area.
+For instance, in high-risk flood areas, you may need to purchase separate flood insurance to ensure full protection.

 Claims history